Bili-and-sheep/Gregoire/AdminLinux/AdminLinux.md

 Use `oteria-root-ca.crt` to install the CA into client trust stores.

 ----------------------------------------------------------------------------

-## 6.14 Install CA Certificate on Clients (Optional but Recommended)
+## 6.14 Install CA Certificate on Clients

 To avoid browser warnings like “potential security risk,” install `oteria-root-ca.crt` on client machines.